 390 Independent Study.
 Fall, Interim, and Spring.
 Talk to your advisor for more information.

 390H Honors Tutorial in History (3) and 391H Honors Senior Thesis (3).
 A two-semester sequence designed to lead students to the writing of a more substantial seminar paper than is possible in History 394.
 Students spend fall term in History 390H conducting a thorough investigation of the secondary literature on and around a topic which they choose in close consultation with their advisor.
 They proceed in spring term to write a senior thesis upon that topic.
 Required for students in the department’s honors track and highly recommended for those planning to pursue graduate studies in history.
 Consult with your advisor for additional information.

 394 Research Seminar (2).
 Fall, Spring.
 An intensive study of a specific question or topic to the end of producing an article-length (20-25 pages) paper based on original sources and addressing a well-defined historiographical problem in the field.
 Must be taken with a concurrent 300 level course.
 Not open to first- or second-year students.
 See a listing of concurrent courses or check with the department for details.
-J. Bratt, K. Du Mez, D. Howard, F. van Liere.
+Staff.

 395 Historiographical Perspectives (3).
 Fall, Spring.
 The capstone in the history major, this course examines the history of historical writing in the Western tradition with a view toward articulating a critical Christian perspective on the discipline.
 Emphasis is on reading and discussion of significant monuments of Western historiography.
 By means of persistent critical reflection on the texts and on current epistemological and methodological issues, a variety of Christian and non-Christian perspectives are engaged and evaluated, and the students challenged to articulate their own.
-W. Katerberg, K. van Liere.
+K. van Liere, W. Katerberg.